-Due to the fast replication of the pathogenic intestinal stage, followed by excretion of oocysts in large numbers, it is critical to treat infections at an early stage.
-Litter mates of an affected puppy have a high risk of being infected even though they may not yet be shedding parasites.
-Hence, treatment should include all susceptible animals, i.e. all litter mates and in-contact puppies.
+Due to the rapid replication of the pathogenic intestinal stage and the subsequent excretion of large numbers of oocysts, it is crucial to treat infections early.
+Litter mates of an affected puppy are at high risk of contracting the infection, even if they are not yet shedding parasites.
+Hence, treatment should be administered to all susceptible animals, including all litter mates and in-contact puppies.

 Toltrazuril and diclazuril are currently the drugs of choice against cystoisosporosis.
-Toltrazuril (9-20 mg/ kg bodyweight) or diclazuril (2.5-5.0 mg/kg bodyweight) in a single application significantly reduce oocyst shedding in excreting animals; application in the pre-patent period largely prevents oocyst excretion and reduces diarrhoea in affected litters.
+Toltrazuril (9-20 mg/kg bodyweight) or diclazuril (2.5-5.0 mg/kg bodyweight) in a single application significantly reduce oocyst shedding in excreting animals; application in the pre-patent period largely prevents oocyst excretion and reduces diarrhoea in affected litters.
 In dogs, a combination of toltrazuril/emodepside (9 mg/0.45 mg/kg bodyweight) is registered for co-infections of coccidia and roundworms.
-This product is not licensed for use in cats and it is necessary to use it off-label.
+This product is not licensed for use in cats, and it is necessary to use it off-label at an increased dose.

 Due to the ubiquitous nature of the parasites, eradication is not normally feasible.
 The risk of acquiring an infection can be reduced by hygiene measures including the daily removal of faeces from kennels and thorough cleaning and disinfection of litter areas in breeding units.
-Since heat (steam cleaning) and chemical disinfection using cresols are necessary to inactivate oocysts, floors and walls of boarding kennels, animal shelters and larger breeding units etc. should be chosen to resist such treatment.
+Since heat (steam cleaning) and chemical disinfection using cresols are necessary to inactivate oocysts, floors and walls of boarding kennels, animal shelters and larger breeding units etc. should be made of material that is resistant to such treatment.
 Surfaces should be left to dry completely since this also reduces the survival of oocysts in the environment.
-Personal hygiene of animal handlers is very important to avoid spreading oocysts through faecal material.
+Meticulous personal hygiene is very important for all animal handlers to avoid spreading oocysts through faecal material to cats/dogs or paratenic hosts.
+Transmission via raw meat is of minor importance, but should be considered for control.

-Cystoisosporosis of cats and dogs has no zoonotic implication, as the parasites are strictly host specific.
+Cystoisosporosis of cats and dogs has no zoonotic implication, as the parasites are strictly host-specific.